 Good content is critical in convincing prospects to open up a line of communication with the brand.
 Content that focuses on helping rather than selling builds trust with the audience and provides the right foundation for establishing a relationship.

-This approach heavily relies on digital tools like search engines and online platforms to lead prospects to valuable content that they are interested in.
-Part of the techniques under inbound marketing includes search engine optimization (SEO), social media marketing, and blogging.
+This approach heavily relies on digital tools like search engines and online platforms to lead prospects to valuable content they are interested in.
+Some of the techniques under inbound marketing are the following:

-Other techniques include online events such as webinars and podcasts, as well as the creation of gated resources such as eBooks, whitepapers, and the like.
-By the way, if you use one of these techniques, be sure about the voice quality beforehand, to avoid technical issues or other failures during the sessions.
+If you use one of these techniques, ensure the voice quality beforehand to avoid technical issues or other failures during the sessions.